Text: Tuija Veintie, Photo: Comunicación Confeniae

 - Plan for returning to face-to-face classroom instruction.

-The video below, produced by FENASH-P and CONFENIAE, with testimonies by teachers, parents and students, gives a vivid picture of schools with cramped classrooms and broken floors.
+FENASH-P and CONFENIAE have documented testimonies by teachers, parents and students, picturing schools with cramped classrooms and broken floors.
 Moreover, the students and teachers do not have access to computers, mobile phones or internet connections, which would be necessities for attending virtual education.
 Therefore, the prolonged interruption in face-to-face education has far-reaching effects on the educational opportunities of the young people in these communities.

-As a first response to the shortcomings expressed in the declaration and shown in the video, the Secretary of the Intercultural Bilingual Education System (SESEIB) and the local educational authorities supplied some new furniture to three of the IBE schools in the Shuar territory.
+As a first response to the shortcomings expressed in the declaration, the Secretary of the Intercultural Bilingual Education System (SESEIB) and the local educational authorities supplied some new furniture to three of the IBE schools in the Shuar territory.